 SpecDD

-SpecDD uses small, local, human-readable .sdd files that live beside the code they describe.
-These specs document intent, architecture, behavior, boundaries, and implementation tasks in a way that both humans and AI coding agents can follow.
+The SpecDD framework uses small, local, human-readable .sdd files that live beside the code, infrastructure, workflows, or documentation they describe.
+These specs document intent, architecture, behavior, boundaries, and local work tasks in a way that both human developers and AI coding agents can follow.

 SpecDD works for both greenfield and existing projects.
 In new projects, specs can define structure before implementation starts.
 In existing projects, specs can be introduced gradually around modules, services, features, or files that are actively changing.